TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Refactor InfMenu to InfMain, trying to isolate menu system further from mod specific settings

 r45
-Fixed hang on loading Fob missions, had missed updating the settings reset call from the InfMenu refactor - thanks Topher Fixed reset settings via menu
+Fixed hang on loading Fob missions, had missed updating the settings reset call from the InfMenu refactor - thanks for report Topher
+Fixed reset settings via menu
 Disable mod menu if fob mission
 Shifted a table from TppDefine, TppDefine no longer used